-(vi) Promoting the Circular and resource efficient economy is underdeveloped in the CBC area.
-In all participating transition on to a circular and Regions there are several shortages in waste management infrastructure and practices.
-Reuse resource e efficient and recycle rates are way far below the EU targets for 2025 and 2030.
-As an opportunity, econor ıy, transmission to a more Circular Economy model, can support the economic reformation of the area by exploiting new sustainable economic activities.
+(vi) Promoting the transition to a circular and resource efficient economy, Circular and resource efficient economy is underdeveloped in the CBC area.
+In all participating Regions there are several shortages in waste management infrastructure and practices.
+Reuse and recycle rates are way far below the EU targets for 2025 and 2030.
+As an opportunity, transmission to a more Circular Economy model, can support the economic reformation of the area by exploiting new sustainable economic activities.
 Border Orientation Paper Greece - Bulgaria suggests 'the joint cross border actions to improve recycling rates and promoting transition to a circular economy, including capacity-building for stakeholders, awareness raising campaigns to promote sustainable consumption practices and behaviour'.
 In both countries infrastructures for the transmission to a Circular Economy model will be supported mainly by national and regional waste management plans and will be financed by National Operational Programmes.
 The CBC Programme will diversify by focusing on supporting: a) local communities adopt efficient use of resources and circular economy models through cooperation. b) micro and small business (that have limited accessibility to mainstream financial instruments) to create competitive advantages and increase added value by introducing green and circular innovations.
-Main result of the actions will be the more sustainable use of resources and the reduction of waste production.
-Activities to enterprises could be provided with the use of SPF. (vii) enhancing 1 The natural environment of the CB area is valued for its biodiversity, rareness, and size. biodive Habitats and species protected under NATURA2000 sites occupy a large share of the total acture in the urban area.
-Many of the habitats and ecosystems along the borderline are continuous or interenviror • depended.
-Co-management and coordination actions are essential for shared habitat or reducir g pollution. endangered species.
+Main result of the actions will be the more sustainable use of SPF. (vii) enhancing biodiversity, green infrastructure in the urban environment, and reducing pollution.
+The natural environment of the CB area is valued for its biodiversity, rareness, and size.
+Habitats and species protected under NATURA2000 sites occupy a large share of the total area.
+Many of the habitats and ecosystems along the borderline are continuous or interdepended.
+Co-management and coordination actions are essential for shared habitat or endangered species.
 The Border Orientation Paper (BOP) proposes the 'Development of the capacity of environmental authorities and the non-governmental sector to exploit the common natural heritage of the region while respecting environmental standards and securing sustainability' and 'Support of actions to jointly protect nature and biodiversity.
 Ensure that actions are more strategic in their approach and that awareness of the local population and visitors is raised on some of the specific challenges of the cross-border region when it comes to biodiversity.'
 In addition, several urban centres in the area face environmental problems regarding unavailable or poor green space and vegetation or/and poor air quality conditions.
 Investments in green and blue infrastructures will upgrade the ecosystem services that will improve urban quality and living conditions.
 The Programme should focus on: Investing in green infrastructures in urban and peri-urban areas, as well as in the monitoring of environmental conditions of cities aiming to create better and more resilient human habitats.
-1 The action will contribute to the overall upgrade of the quality of life in the area.